 Buyers cannot ship that into an EU or UN review process.
 Agent runtimes cannot orchestrate it reliably.
 Operations teams cannot audit it after the fact.

-The honest scope is also part of the design: customer pilot data stays out of the public repository, no production adoption is claimed, and the README's "Buyer Proof" section names current strongest donor-template paths rather than customer references.
+The honest scope is also part of the design: customer pilot data stays out of the public repository, no production adoption is claimed, and the README's "Maturity and pilot offer" section names current strongest donor-template paths rather than customer references.

 Author: Vassiliy Lakhonin